BenOvermyer/benovermyer.com/content/kb/uses.md

 # Lifestyle Software

-## Firefox and Safari
+## Firefox

 I've changed browsers frequently over the years.
-Right now I'm using Firefox, but I'm also experimenting with Safari on my Mac.
+Now I seem to have settled on Firefox.

 # Design Software